vulinh64/vulinh64.github.io/blog/2025-07-28-java-thread-safety.md

 </details>

+Key characteristics:

+* Multiple concurrent readers: Go nuts, read all you want, as long as no one's scribbling in the margins.

+* Exclusive writer: One writer, one lock.
+No one else gets in (readers or writers) until the writer is done.

+* Read-write coordination: Readers don't block other readers, and writers have the whole place to themselves.
+Great for when you read a lot more than you write!

+This pattern is ideal for scenarios like caching systems, configuration management, or any data structure with frequent reads and infrequent writes.

 :::tip

 Lombok comes with the support of both `Lock` and `ReadWriteLock`.
 The above code can be simplified by using Lombok's `@lombok.Locked` annotations: